mflaxman/blind-xpub/README.md

 Standard/default BIP32 paths make it so that if a bad actor gets unauthorized access to a BIP39 seed phrase (or corresponding xpub), they could learn about what funds it protects and how.
 For example, by scanning the blockchain for spent pubkeys in redeem scripts they might learn the following:
 * That seed phrase was party to a massive transaction yesterday that (likely) had a large change ouput (note that this is the case even if this seed phrase did not produce a signature in the transaction and was just sitting in cold storage).
 * The transaction was a `2-of-3` and likely had large change output sent back to itself.
-This means that only 1 more seed phrase (along with the account map) is needed to spend funds.
+This means that only 1 more seed phrase (along with the output descriptors) is needed to spend funds.
 * It might also be possible to know that this entity engages in similiar transactions each Friday at ~4pm local time.

 _Potential outcome: show up at this person's house or place of business with a $5 wrench._